Shen-Lab/Drug-Combo-Generator/Methods/RL/README.md

-# Graph Convolutional Policy Network for Goal-Directed Molecular Graph Generation
-TensorFlow implementation of drug combination generation through as graph sets.
+TensorFlow implementation of drug combination generation as graph sets.

 ## Installation
 - Install rdkit, please refer to the offical website for further details, using anaconda is recommended: